Arif12467/Digital-System-Design-AIA/Assignment-5/README.md

 ![This is an image](https://github.com/Arif12467/Digital-System-Design-AIA/blob/c7a903e82e497ea5a9273f97d2a5677c1545e14d/Assignment-5/implemented_design_2.png)

 The video below shows a light blue rectangle moving horizontally running on the Nexys A7 board displayed on the monitor.
 Pressing the BTNC button on the board will start the game with a red ball traveling up and bouncing at the edge of the screen.
+The objective of the game is to hit the ball against the rectangle by twisting the knob on the potentiometer.
 The game ends when the ball is dropped.

 ## Project 2: Modified Video Game PONG
 The implemented design of the circuit in Vivado is shown in the image below.

 ![This is an image](https://github.com/Arif12467/Digital-System-Design-AIA/blob/c7a903e82e497ea5a9273f97d2a5677c1545e14d/Assignment-5/implemented_design_3.png)

 The video below shows a light blue rectangle moving horizontally running on the Nexys A7 board displayed on the monitor.
-Pressing the BTNC button on the board will start the game with a red ball traveling up and bouncing at the edge of the screen.
-The game ends when the ball is dropped.
-The width of the rectangle has been doubled and the count of successful hits is displayed on the board.
-The ball speed is also modified by using switches SW0 - SW4.
+The width of the rectangle has been doubled and the count of successful hits is now displayed on the board 7-Segment LED.
+The ball speed can be modified by using switches SW0 - SW4.